Grants

 How do the Trustees assess grant applications?

 The Trust favours making a significant number of relatively small grants contributing towards projects rather than a few large grants.
 The current policy of the Trustees is to confine grants to works of essential repair to the fabric of church buildings.
 Priority is given to buildings over 100 years old and emphasis is given to maintaining the structure of the building and ensuring it is wind and waterproof.
 Church halls, parish rooms and churchyards are not eligible for support.
-(Please refer to the Guidance Notesjotform for more details)
+(Please refer to the Guidance Notes for more details)

 Places of worship eligibility